Watching and Identifying Birds

 If your night-time temperatures only dip slightly below freezing, and especially if it usually warms above freezing during the day, in fact your hummingbird nectar may not freeze.
 The sugar solution has a lower freezing point than straight water, and that may help.
 However, of course it’s better not to have your hummingbirds drinking very cold nectar, even if it does not freeze.
 This can actually cold-stun them if they do so.
 You can either bring the feeder indoors overnight when it gets cold and put it back outside first thing in the morning (hummingbirds need to feed as early as possible, especially when it’s cold, to keep their energy up) or you can hang an incandescent light bulb near the feeder.
 These bulbs give off enough heat to keep the feeder warm.

 Some areas of the U.S. do see hummingbirds normally over the winter.
 Several species of hummingbirds regularly overwinter along the Gulf Coast of the U.S. , southern Arizona, and south Florida.
 Anna’s Hummingbird is resident from northwestern Baja California along the Pacific coast to British Columbia, Allen’s Hummingbird is resident in coastal Southern California, and Costa’s Hummingbird is resident in Baja California, southeast California to western Arizona.
-Please refer to your field guide or Audubon’s online field guide to learn about the winter range of particular species of hummingbirds.
+Please refer to your field guide or Audubon’s online bird guide to learn about the winter range of particular species of hummingbirds.

 I used to have lots of hummingbirds at my feeder, but I don't see them now.
 Where have all the hummingbirds gone?